The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Methodology

 For the electronic propagation, we can recast the cross product in Eqn.~\eqref{Heisenberg} as a matrix multiplication,

 where $\bo{W}$ is Hermitian, skew-symmetric, and all elements are imaginary or zero.
-We could define this with an entirely real skew-symmetric matrix, but diagonalisation (which we later require) is only possible over the complex parts of a skew-symmetric matrix.
-Hence, we define $\bo{W}$ to be $i$ times the skew-symmetric matrix such that the diagonalisation is real.
+We could define this with an entirely real skew-symmetric matrix, but diagonalisation (which we later require) is easiest with a Hermitian matrix.
+Hence, we define $\bo{W}$ to be $i$ times the skew-symmetric matrix such that the diagonalisation results in real eigenvalues.

 We then integrate to obtain,